 What is Open-Source Intelligence?

-In this blog, I go back to first principles, defining open-source intelligence (OSINT) and exploring some OSINT trends and innovations that are supporting successful intelligence missions.
+In this blog, Fivecast CEO and Co-founder, Dr. Brenton Cooper, goes back to first principles to define open-source intelligence (OSINT) and outline the OSINT trends and innovations that are supporting successful intelligence missions worldwide.

 Open-Source Intelligence Defined

 Open-Source Intelligence, often referred to as a subset of digital intelligence, is the process of collecting, analyzing, and extracting meaningful insights from publicly available data sources including social media, news feeds, blog sites, discussion forums, and more.
 The constant growth and dynamic nature of the World Wide Web means that open-source intelligence must span across the Surface Web, the Deep Web, and the Dark Web and the many different data feeds, content and platforms that these support.
 The growth of open-source data is exponential and will be for the foreseeable future.
 As a result, it is now essential for intelligence teams – both government and corporate – to leverage technical solutions that automate data collection and analysis in addition to their own analytical expertise and tradecraft to progress intelligence missions.

 OSINT solutions, methodologies, and tradecraft are used for an increasingly diverse range of use cases spanning but not limited to: